optui/cbct-sim/README.md

 ## Features

-OpenCT provides a solution for managing computed tomography (CT) simulations using GATE 10.
+ProjeCT provides a solution for managing computed tomography (CT) simulations using GATE 10.
 It offers an API that facilitates simulation configuration, visualization and execution and a frontend for communicating with the API.

 ### Simulation Management